Grong Grong (band)

-Grong Grong were a punk rock band from Adelaide.
+Grong Grong were a punk rock band from Adelaide, South Australia.
 They formed in 1982 with Michael Farkas on vocals, synthesiser and saxophone, his half-brother Charlie Tolnay on guitar, George Klestinis on drums, and Dave Taskas on bass guitar.
 They disbanded in late 1984 after Farkas had overdosed and lapsed into a drug-induced coma for nine months.
 He recovered and worked in other bands including Hack.
 Grong Grong reformed in 2009 with Farkas, Klestinis and Tolnay joined by Nathan Dale on bass guitar; but disbanded again in 2013.
 They issued a self-titled album in 1984 and a live album, Live at the Sound Lounge, in 2014.

 History

 Early years (1982–84)

 Grong Grong were named after Michael Farkas consumed acid on a road trip from Adelaide to Sydney.
-After losing his grip on reality, he arrived in the rural village, Grong Grong, which Farkas found hilarious.
+After losing his grip on reality, he arrived in the rural village Grong Grong, which Farkas found hilarious.
 While in Sydney trying to get in a club for free, he pretended to be in a band, Grong Grong, to gain access.
 The ruse worked and he decided the name was lucky.

 In Adelaide in 1982 Grong Grong were started by Farkas on lead vocals, synthesiser and sometimes saxophone, his half-brother Charlie Tolnay on guitar, George Klestinis on drums (ex-Perdition), and Dave Taskas on bass guitar (ex-Blood Sport).
 They drew upon influences of the Birthday Party, the Pop Group, the Stooges and Pere Ubu.
 They made their performance debut at a party in February 1983.
 Their harsh and brutal sound met with extreme reaction.
 In May of that year Grong Grong won a free recording session during a local radio telethon.
 They recorded four tracks meant for release as a demo.

 After supporting Melbourne band, Corpsegrinders, Grong Grong took a support slot for the Dead Kennedys at the Thebarton town hall in 1983.
 They impressed that group's singer, Jello Biafra, "I lay awake for about two nights after seeing [them], still wondering if I actually saw what I really saw."
 Biafra signed Grong Grong to Alternative Tentacles and financed their first album.
 He later collaborated with Tolnay on the album, Tumor Circus, and he signed Farkas' later band, Hack, to Alternative Tentacles.